nshafer/lotechnica/content/Web/postgres-full-text-search-with-django.md

 - [Official Django Postgres Search Documentation][django-pg-search]
 - [Postgres full-text search is Good Enough][pg-is-good-enough]: Great article on the basics of Postgres full-text search.
 - [An example project][github-project] that this blog post goes along with.

+# Updates to this article
+## 10/10/17
+- Fixed SQL queries that were doing INNER joins on Tags, which would cause the queries to return nothing if no tags were applied.
+Switch to LEFT OUTER JOINs.
+- Added another sample Trigger to update search_vectors when tag names are changed.

 [django-pg-search]: https://docs.djangoproject.com/en/1.11/ref/contrib/postgres/search/
 [django-searchvector]: https://docs.djangoproject.com/en/1.11/ref/contrib/postgres/search/#searchvector